Diversity, equity, inclusion and belonging extends well beyond the classroom.

 In the Junior School, students take leadership roles through presentations related to current events and class investigations at Chapel and Assembly.
 There is an annual public speaking competition for Grades 4 - 6 based on the ideas of voice, ethical citizenship and leadership.
 Students also have the opportunity to address important issues through expressive art.

-In the Senior School, members of the Black Student Union have run workshops for students on topics such as micro-aggressions.
+In Grades 9 to 12, members of the Black Student Union have run workshops for students on topics such as micro-aggressions.

 The Asian Student Union fosters a sense of belonging for Asian students within the BSS community through the celebration of all Asian cultures.
 They bring awareness to important issues such as xenophobia and racism.

 The Black Student Union builds community, celebrates various cultures within the Black community and creates a safe and brave space for discussion.
 It supports Black students, ensuring their voices are heard in the BSS community through initiatives and events.

 The Muslim Student Union (MSU) is an inclusive, non-judgemental and safe place for students to learn more about the religion of Islam.
 The MSU provides the space for students to share their knowledge and experiences of Islam as a religion and culture, and encourages discussions.